Harsha2318/Legal-Reference-Bot/README.md

 # Legal Reference Bot

-A powerful legal research assistant that combines FastAPI, Gemini Pro AI, and Streamlit to provide instant access to legal precedents, statutes, and case law.
+A powerful legal research assistant that combines FastAPI, Gemini Pro AI, and Streamlit to provide instant access to legal precedents, statutes, and case law

 ## Features